Scoop Stanisic: Club career

-National team
+International career

 Stanisic earned one cap with the U.S. national team in a 2–2 tie with El Salvador on March 23, 1993.
 Already 30 years old at this point he was called up by head coach Bora Milutinović.

-Coach
+Coaching career

 In 1996, Stanisic became the women's soccer head coach NCAA Div III Franklin & Marshall College in Lancaster, Pennsylvania.
 He spent only one year with the team, going 8–6–0.^{} In 1998, Stanisic formed the KC Inter Soccer Club, a youth club in Lee's Summit, Missouri.
 He remained with the club until 2005 when he was hired by the Chicago Storm.^{} In 2000, he coached the U.S. Fourth Division Vermont Voltage.

 Stanisic signed as goalkeeping coach for Columbus Crew of Major League Soccer in February 2012.
 He was let go in 2013 when Robert Warzycha was fired.

 He is currently the goalkeeper director for Rise SC, a youth soccer club based in Houston, TX.

-Team management
+Administrative career

 In 2001, Stanisic was the general manager of the Kansas City Mystics, a women's team competing in the W-League.
 In the Spring of 2005, Scoop accepted a permanent front office/coaching position with the Chicago Storm (MISL).